This post was originally published on November 21, 2017 and has been updated for accuracy and comprehensiveness.

 1. Fight Crime for a Safer Community

 The most obvious reason to organize a neighborhood watch program is to prevent crime.
-Groups that meet regularly and communicate efficiently are the most effective at reducing incidents.
+Groups that meet and communicate regularly are the most effective at reducing incidents.
 To get the most out of your group:

 - Work with the local police department to better understand common crimes, warning signs and best practices for action.
 Your group should have a law enforcement liaison to ensure all parties are working toward a shared goal.